 Structure

-It arises as four intramuscular septa, which interdigitate with the three tendons at the insertion site (one each for the anterior, posterior, and middle parts).
-The four septa are connected by short, strong muscle fibers.
+It arises as three intramuscular septa, which interdigitate with the three tendons at the insertion site (one each for the anterior, posterior, and middle parts).
+The three septa are connected by short, strong muscle fibers.

-The clavicular (anterior) and scapular spinal (posterior) parts are both unipennate (those where the muscle fibers are oriented at one fiber angle to the force-generating axis and are all on the same side of a tendon) and converge directly onto the inserting tendon.
+The clavicular (anterior) and scapular spinal (posterior) parts are both unipennate (those where the muscle fibres are oriented at one fibre angle to the force-generating axis and are all on the same side of a tendon) and converge directly onto the inserting tendon.

 The deltoid muscle has a very broad origin and a narrow base, thus creating its triangular shape.
 The three parts of the deltoid each have a different origin: